 On April 27, 2012, we completed the formation of a joint venture with UTC Canada to distribute Carrier, Bryant and Payne branded residential, light-commercial and commercial applied HVAC products in Canada.
 The newly formed joint venture, Carrier Enterprise III, operates 35 locations throughout all of the provinces and territories in Canada.
 In the formation of the joint venture, UTC Canada contributed its Canadian distribution business and retained a 40% noncontrolling interest in Carrier Enterprise III.
-Total consideration paid by us for our 60% controlling interest in Carrier Enterprise III included cash consideration of \$82.1 million and the issuance to UTC Canada of 1,250,000 shares of Common stock having a fair value of \$93.3 million.
-The final purchase price is subject to working capital adjustments pursuant to the Asset Purchase Agreement that we entered into with UTC Canada.
+Total consideration paid by us for our 60% controlling interest in Carrier Enterprise III included cash consideration of \$80.5 million and the issuance to UTC Canada of 1,250,000 shares of Common stock having a fair value of \$93.3 million.

-On July 2, 2012, we exercised our option to acquire an additional 10% ownership interest in Carrier Enterprise I for cash consideration of approximately \$52.0 million, following which we have a 70% controlling interest in Carrier Enterprise I.
+On July 2, 2012, we exercised our option to acquire an additional 10% ownership interest in Carrier Enterprise I for cash consideration of \$51.9 million, following which we have a 70% controlling interest in Carrier Enterprise I.